bseltz-cohesity/scripts/reports/heliosV2/powershell/heliosReport/README.md

 To see what the attribute names are, use the -showRecord option.
 This will display one record and exit, so that you can see what the attribute names and value types are

-You can include multiple filters like: `-filters 'groupName==My PRotection Group', 'logicalSize!=10000000000', 'objectName==server1.mydomain.net'`
+You can include multiple filters like: `-filters 'groupName==My Protection Group', 'logicalSize>=10000000000', 'objectName==server1.mydomain.net'`

 ## Authenticating to Helios